dz24/dz24-nextjs/src/markdown/projects/jpcharalog.md

 modi: '2023-05-18'
 ---

-[![jplog](/images/jplog.png)](/images/jplog.png)

 A heatmap showing how many japanese characters I've read during a day.
 This will hopefully motivate me to read more consistently.

+[![jplog](/images/jplog.png)](/images/jplog.png)

+A dummy code snippet for the generation of the above heatmap:

 ```python
 import calplot